 Requests for help to locate family members cut off by the hurricane in Guantánamo are multiplying.

-The requests for help from desperate relatives are multiplying, as they seek assistance from abroad as well as from other provinces in the country to locate their family members.
+The requests for help from desperate relatives are multiplying, as they ask for assistance in locating their family members, both from abroad and from other provinces of the country.

 Inundaciones en Guantánamo tras el paso de Oscar © Facebook/Miguel Noticias